hpc/charliecloud/doc/dev.rst

       },
       "weirdal": "yankovic"

-With exception to :code:`charliecloud_version` and :code:`weirdal`, the fields above are expected by the registry in the :code:`config.json` at push time.
+The fields above are expected by the registry at push time, with the exception of :code:`charliecloud_version` and :code:`weirdal`, which are Charliecloud extensions.

 .. code-block:: javascript

       "history": [
         {
           "created": "2021-11-17T02:20:51.334553938Z",
           "created_by": "/bin/sh -c #(nop) ADD file:cb5ed7070880d4c0177fbe6dd278adb7926e38cd73e6abd582fd8d67e4bbf06c in / ",